-This might be of interest to those of you who own one or more Raspberry Pi 5 boards (NOT previous models such as RPi3 or 4):
+This might be of interest to those of you who own one or more Raspberry Pi 5 boards (NOT previous models such as RPi3 or 4).
+Important February updates at the end.

 Argon40 have been around for some years now, producing a range of cases for various Raspberry Pi models.
-I’ve used several over the years and this week they sent me a couple of their latest cases for RPi5 – the “Argon Poly+5 with PWM fan” and the “Argon POLY+5 with THRML 3-AC”.
+I’ve used several over the years and on September 17, 2024 they sent me a couple of their latest cases for RPi5 – the “Argon Poly+5 with PWM fan” and the “Argon POLY+5 with THRML 3-AC”.
 Shortly thereafter they sent the NEO5 case + M2 NVME board.

-I’m personally interested in the NEO5 with NVME as I plan to use my RPi5 with NVME in the case – and SD for backup using RPi-clone (I wrote about the latter here – the original rpi-clone no longer works with the latest Pi-OS and RPi5 but there is a way around it thankfully – see link above).
+I’m personally interested in the NEO5 with NVME as I’ve planned for some time to use my RPi5 with NVME – and SD for backup using RPi-clone (I wrote about the latter here – the original rpi-clone no longer works with the latest Pi-OS and RPi5 but there is a way around it thankfully – see link above).

 Meanwhile just a quick mention about the two Poly+5 variations: